lutianzhou001/neo3fura/docs/api/getAssetsHeldByContractHashAddress.md

 # GetAssetsHeldByContractHashAddress

-Gets the assets information by the given contract script hash and user's address
+Gets the assets information by the given contract script hash and user's address.
 <hr>

 ### Parameters